Characters: Spider Man Love Interests

 - The Load: When she and Spider-Man were together, she felt like this; she was a trained fighter, so she could take on ordinary criminals, but she had no super-powers, so she couldn't help him much against his super-powered foes.
 That's why she ended up getting her "bad luck" powers.

 - Loves My Alter Ego: Becomes extremely weirded out when Spider-Man first reveals to her that he's Peter Parker.
-In Ultimate-Spider-Man, she goes so far as to vomit on him after lifting the mask.
-Though that was because he was a lot younger than she expected.
+In Ultimate-Spider-Man, she goes so far as to vomit on him after lifting the mask due to him being a lot younger than she expected.

 - Most Common Superpower: Apparently, they act as ballast◊.